CristinaGaGr/Bazinga-client/README.md

 ## What is Bazzinga?

-Bazzinga is a movile quizz game that allows users to compete against friends.
+Bazzinga is a mobile quizz game that allows users to compete against friends.

 The game's questions are based on 9 knowledge categories: